 Investors can buy publicly traded REITs the same way they buy stocks.
 In a brokerage account, an investor can place an order for an individual publicly traded REIT using its ticker symbol.

-Another option for investing in REITs is to buy one or more mutual funds or ETFs that hold REITs.
+Another option is to buy one or more mutual funds or ETFs that hold REITs.
 Mutual funds and ETFs are professionally managed portfolios that combine your money with that of other investors and invest it in a basket of securities.
 They can offer a way to invest in a diversified, professionally managed portfolio of REITs without having to research a lot of individual REITs.
-(Learn more about the different ways to potentially invest in real estate.)

 Should you buy REITs?

-What you’re investing for: The first step in building a portfolio is generally to decide on your investing goal.
-That might be retirement, or a child’s college education, or something else.
-Once you understand your goal, you can also start to zero in on an appropriate investment mix to help you reach that goal and consider whether REITs might make sense as part of that mix.
+Your investing goal: The first step in building a portfolio is generally to decide on your investing goal—retirement, or a child’s college education, or something else.
+Once you understand your goal, you can also begin to direct your attention to an appropriate investment mix and consider whether REITs might make sense as part of that mix.
 (Fidelity customers can get an investment strategy for their goals at the Planning and Guidance Center.)

 Diversification: If you already own a home, your net worth may already be significantly exposed to real estate.
 You may also already have exposure to REITs if you own a broadly diversified portfolio, or invest in a broadly diversified fund like a target-date fund.
-On the other hand, if you don’t own a home or own REITs, then adding some to your portfolio might help give you exposure to real estate and provide diversification.
-(Learn more about ways to diversify.)
+Conversely, if you don’t own a home or REITs, then adding some to your portfolio might help give you exposure to real estate and provide diversification.

-Risk tolerance and need for liquidity: REITs can have the potential to generate relatively high income.
-But they are not guaranteed investments, and it is possible to lose money with REITs.
-Publicly traded REITs are generally liquid—meaning you can quickly sell your investment and convert its value into cash if you need to—but the price at which you can sell is subject to market fluctuations and is never guaranteed.
+Risk tolerance and need for liquidity: REITs can have the potential to generate relatively high income but they are not guaranteed investments, and it is possible to lose money.
+Publicly traded REITs are generally liquid—meaning you can quickly sell your investment and convert its value into cash—but the price at which you can sell is subject to market fluctuations and is never guaranteed.